 Analysis: The United States Postal Service still operates inside the first floor lobby.
-The residential use will be a new feature to the building.
-Institutional uses have been traditionally associated with the property.
+No change to the first floor lobby interior and exterior are proposed for the project.

 Standard 2.
 The historic character of a property shall be retained and preserved.
 The removal of historic materials or alteration of features and spaces that characterize a property shall be avoided.